KlaBier/klabier.github.io/_posts/2025-08-30-DeletedEntraObjects.md

 Figure 5: Customizing AU General settings {:.figcaption}

 The JSON export also contains attributes that are read-only and therefore cannot be written back.
-These must be removed from the body before running the PATCH command in order to avoid errors, for example, the attributes id or deletedDateTime.
+These must be removed from the body before running the PATCH command in order to avoid errors, for example, the attributes **"id"** or **"deletedDateTime"**.
 It simply doesn’t make sense to transfer these values into the new object.

 After cleaning up the JSON file, we can restore the AU.
 It will then once again have its original name and description.